-NEW YORK, NY -- Doyle will auction a selection of Latin American Art on Tuesday, April 20, 2021 at 2pm.
-The sale of paintings, drawings and sculpture presents works by prominent artists of the 20th century.
+NEW YORK, NY -- Doyle auctioned a selection of Latin American Art on April 20, 2021.
+The sale of paintings, drawings and sculpture presented works by prominent artists of the 20th century.

 Referencing Renaissance and Baroque painting techniques, Chilean artist Claudio Bravo is renowned for his photorealistic works.
-A 1987 still life is a prime example of Bravo’s embrace of Caravaggio’s expert handling of light and texture (est. $80,000-120,000).
+A 1987 still life is a prime example of Bravo’s embrace of Caravaggio’s expert handling of light and texture.
+The painting realized $100,800 against an estimate of $80,000-120,000.

 One of two works by the famed Mexican Muralist featured in the sale, a 1941 gouache by Diego Rivera depicts a woman pulling her donkey, with child strapped to her back.
-Rivera strove to gracefully reflect the common people of his native Mexico in their daily lives (est. 30,000-50,000).
+Rivera strove to gracefully reflect the common people of his native Mexico in their daily lives.
+The gouache sold for $31,050 against a $30,000-50,000 estimate.

 A watercolor of two women working in a field by Mexican artist Rufino Tamayo shares the honest sensibilities of the folk art native to his Zapotecan Indian heritage.
-Tamayo often found himself at odds with the social commentary of his Mexican Muralist peers, as he was more interested in bringing Cubist and Surrealist influences to modern Mexican art (est. $20,000-40,000).
+Tamayo often found himself at odds with the social commentary of his Mexican Muralist peers, as he was more interested in bringing Cubist and Surrealist influences to modern Mexican art.
+The painting sold for $22,680 against an estimate of $20,000-40,000).

 Post-War & Contemporary Art

-Latin American Art will be offered as a featured section of the auction of Post-War & Contemporary Art.
+Latin American Art was offered as a featured section of the auction of Post-War & Contemporary Art.
 Read More

 We Invite You to Auction!